Close Menu

 Additional air fryer accessories, such as tongs, silicone basket liners, meat thermometers and olive oil sprayers can elevate your air-frying experience.

-3. Don’t forget to shake and flip
+3. (Almost) always shake and flip

 For making fries or something similar (tater tots, chicken fingers, brussels sprouts, and so on), you’ll want to give the basket a good shake at least once during the cooking process.
 This will move the food around and ensure nothing sticks to your air fryer.